Understanding Motivational Enhancement Therapy (MET)

 MET and Other Treatments

 MET is often used as part of a complete addiction treatment program with several other behavioral therapies, including 12-step programs and Cognitive Behavioral Therapy (CBT).
 These therapies use specific techniques to guide patients through behavioral change.
-For example, CBT focuses primarily on teaching patients coping strategies for stress, while 12-step programs outline specific steps to help addicts get and stay sober.
+For example, CBT focuses primarily on teaching patients coping strategies for stress, while 12-step programs outline specific steps to help those in need get and stay sober.

 Looking for a place to start?